About UsCommunity AffairsFill the Fridge

 Hallee Kent, MCC Community health worker student

-Hallee Kent, another community health worker student, has volunteered at Harvesters since age 11 and motivated her fellow students to join her efforts for their class project.
+Hallee Kent, another community health worker student, has volunteered at Harvesters since age 11.
+She motivated her fellow students to join her efforts for their class project.

-"It aligns a lot,” said Kent.
-“Actually, this week we're studying nutrition and food and that's the topic of the week.
-So, we tried to line up some field trips, and this was one of the field trips."
+"It aligns a lot,” Kent said.
+“Actually, this week we're studying nutrition and food, and that's the topic of the week.
+So we tried to line up some field trips, and this was one of the field trips."

-As they fill the boxes, they are also filling the gaps; work that goes beyond the classroom.
+As they filled the boxes, they also filled the gaps; work that goes beyond the classroom.

 MCC students take work beyond the classroom